Is your bloating actually normal?

 How common is bloating?

 Self-reported bloating affects between 16 and 19% of adults according to a major population study of 4,000 people (Jiang et al. 2008).
 Functional abdominal bloating, defined under the Rome IV criteria as bloating or distension without another explanation, affects 3.5% of the global population (Sperber et al. 2021, N=73,076).
-So while occasional bloating is extremely common, frequent unexplained bloating is less so and more worth investigating.
+So while occasional bloating is extremely common, frequent unexplained bloating is less so and more worth investigating, as the digestive condition prevalence data on the health statistics page confirms.
+Our Menstrual cycle calculator shows how the numbers shift across age groups.

 What causes food-related bloating?

 The most common food-related cause of bloating is fermentation of poorly absorbed carbohydrates by gut bacteria.
 Dairy products contain lactose, which around 65-70% of the global population cannot fully digest in adulthood.
 Wheat and rye contain fructans, which are poorly absorbed even in people without coeliac disease.
 Onions, garlic, beans, and legumes are high in other fermentable fibres.
-The FODMAP framework classifies these triggers and forms the basis of a dietary intervention shown to reduce bloating in IBS patients.
+The FODMAP framework classifies these triggers and forms the basis of a dietary intervention shown to reduce bloating in IBS patients; the full symptom pattern can be formally assessed using the IBS symptom checker.
+Our Caffeine consumption calculator shows how you compare against the full data set.

 When should I see a doctor about bloating?